Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 Pinnochio Village Haus is the only sit-down quick service restaurant in Fantasyland, across from Peter Pan’s Flight.
 It gets pretty busy especially at mid-day, so we suggest doing the Mobile Order option to bypass the line.

-We recommend ordering one of the Flatbreads here, like the Gourmet Cheese Flatbread, Margharita Flatbread or the Croque Monsieur Flatbread.
+We recommend ordering one of the Flatbreads here, like the Gourmet Cheese Flatbread, Margharita Flatbread or the All-Meat Flatbread.

 #16.
 Cheshire Cafe

 Cheshire Cafe is on the backside of Cinderella Castle near the Mad Hatter’s Spinning Tea Cups.
-It’s got one snack and one snack only: The Cheshire Cat Tail – and it’s a great one!
+It’s got one of the most notable snacks at Magic Kingdom: The Cheshire Cat Tail – and it’s a great one!
+There’s also a good Pepper Jack Pretzel on the menu.

 The drinks are pretty good at this little stand, too.
 Get Joffrey’s Cold Brew with your Cat Tail or try the Wonderland Slushy, made with Minute Maid Raspberry Lemonade and Fanta Grape with a candy-coated straw.